ChristopherPorras/ChristopherPorras/README.md

 ![OpenAI](https://img.shields.io/badge/OpenAI-412991?style=for-the-badge&logo=openai&logoColor=white)

 ## Professional Summary
-- **Full Stack Developer** with academic experience in web and desktop application development.
+- **Full Stack Developer** with experience in web and desktop application development.
 - Proficient in **C#** and **Java** with a strong foundation in **SQL** databases.
 - Experienced in developing **RESTful APIs** for web, mobile, and other services.
 - Skilled in frontend development with **HTML**, **CSS**, **Bootstrap**, and **jQuery**.